ibm-cloud-docs/vpc/at-events.md

 | Bare Metal Server | is.bare-metal-server.network-interface-floating-ip.attach | Floating IP was associated with a network interface |
 | Bare Metal Server | is.bare-metal-server.network-interface-floating-ip.detach | Floating IP was disassociated from a network interface |
 | Bare Metal Server | is.bare-metal-server.bare-metal-server-profile.read | One or more bare metal server profiles was retrieved |
 {: caption="Table 14.
-Actions that generate events for Bare Metal Server" caption-side="top"}
+Actions that generate events for Bare Metal Server" caption-side="bottom"}

 ### Key events
 {: #events-compute-key}